BIO

 acoustics

-• Bayesian hierarchical analysis of ontogenetic dietary shifts in Indo-Pacific humpback dolphins.
-Ecological and Evolutionary Physiology DOI DOI Code
+• Modeling life history parameters: Bayesian hierarchical analysis of ontogenetic dietary shifts in Indo-Pacific humpback dolphins.
+Ecological and Evolutionary Physiology (2025) DOI Code

 acoustics

-• Passive acoustic monitoring and nocturnal line-transect surveys for dolphin and porpoise detection and localization
+• Passive acoustic monitoring (PAM) and nocturnal line-transect surveys for dolphin detection

 acoustics